farski/awholenother.com/_posts/2024-04-06-assumerole-vs-assumerole-vs-passrole.md

   Properties:
     RoleName: UploadPhotoLambdaRole

-    # This is a resource-based policy, called a trust policy with the context of IAM
+    # This is a resource-based policy, called a trust policy within the context of IAM
     AssumeRolePolicyDocument:
       Version: "2012-10-17"
       Statement: